Get 5% of discount using the code

 Stay connected in the Maldives

 Looking for the best eSIM for the Maldives?
 Holafly has got you covered.
-The Holafly eSIM for the Maldives gets you 6 GB of data for a period of 15 days, which is more than enough to cover the extensive use of maps, translators, ride-sharing apps, and sharing your holiday snaps on social media.
+The Holafly eSIM for Maldives gives you unlimited data with plans ranging from 1 to 90 days, so you can match your coverage to the exact length of your stay.
+This is more than enough to cover the extensive use of maps, translators, ride-sharing apps, and sharing your holiday snaps on social media.
+If your plan expires, and you need just a little bit more data – you go it.
+Always On is a perk you get with every Holafly eSIM.
+It’s a recurring 1 GB of data you get per month, at no extra cost.

 Plans that may interest you